Nickztar/WeirdChamp/readme.md

 5. +togglewc - Toggles the reacting weirdchamp
 6. +goodbot - Thanks you <3
 7. +commands - Lists you all the commands
+8. +random - Plays a random sound from JoinSounds

 ## Note